CALL TODAY!

 What Does a Fresh Air Damper Do?

-Dampers may be found in various parts of an HVAC system.
-A fresh air damper is one of them.
+A fresh air damper, sometimes called an outside air damper, is a similar device that is placed on your fresh air intake.
 It works similarly to dampers elsewhere in ductwork but allows air in from outside.
-It is located in the duct leading to the air handler (before the fan), at a point where air can enter the system.
-We’ll now answer the question, “What does a fresh air damper do?” in more detail.
+The fresh air intake is the duct leading from outside to the air handler (before the fan), at a point where air can enter the system.

 How a Fresh Air Damper Works

-When the damper is open, outside air can enter the structure through a vent inlet on the roof or sidewall.
+When the fresh air damper is open, outside air can enter the structure through a vent inlet on the roof or sidewall.
 This air passes through a filter before passing through a duct and into the return plenum.
 It then mixes with the return air.
 The supply ducts then disperse the mixture of air throughout the building.

-• Motorized Dampers: An electric motor controls the damper; this is the most commonly used type in HVAC systems.
+1. Motorized Dampers: An electric motor controls the damper; this is the most commonly used type in HVAC systems.

 Benefits of a Fresh Air Damper

-By controlling air infiltration, it’s also possible to reduce heat loss or gain.
-So, in addition to diluting polluted or stale indoor air, a fresh air damper can contribute to improved energy efficiency.
-The source of air intake must be in a clean location to see any of these benefits.
-Generally, having 5% to 10% outdoor air by volume can maintain a fresh indoor air supply.
+By controlling air infiltration, it’s also possible to reduce heat loss or gain from leaks in your home’s insulation.
+Generally, having five to ten percent outdoor air by volume can maintain a fresh indoor air supply.

-Fresh air dampers are also beneficial to combustion appliances.
-They can provide increased oxygen to enable more efficient burning of fuels.
+They can provide increased oxygen to enable more efficient combustion.
 Flue draft pressure can be increased as well, so fumes and fuel by-products are well-ventilated.
+The fresh air intake must have access to clean air to pull indoors in order to see any of these benefits.

 Fresh Air Inlets Can Increase Heating or Cooling Load

 An important consideration is the intake’s effect on the system’s heating or cooling load.
-To calculate the increase in load, in British Thermal Units (BTUs):
+To calculate the increase in load in British Thermal Units (BTUs):

-• Measure how much fresh air is pulled into the building, in cubic feet per minute (cfm).
+• Measure how much fresh air is pulled into the building in cubic feet per minute (cfm).

 • Determine the difference between the temperature inside your home and outside.